Muslim scholars present religious rebuttal to Islamic State

 "Reconsider your actions, desist from them, repent from them, cease harming others and return to the religion of mercy," the letter concluded.

-(This version of the story corrects spelling of first name in seventh paragraph to Nihad)
+(This story corrects the spelling of the first name in the seventh paragraph to Nihad)

 (Reporting By Tom Heneghan; Editing by Crispian Balmer)